jwiegley/use-package/README.md

 Starting with version 2.0, `use-package` is based on an extensible framework that makes it easy for package authors to add new keywords, or modify the behavior of existing keywords.

-Some keyword extensions are now included with `use-package` distribution.
+Some keyword extensions are now included in the `use-package` distribution and can be optionally installed.

 ### `(use-package-ensure-system-package)`